farrokh992-eng/NovaChat/README.md

-# NovaChat
+# BipolarChat

-NovaChat is a Telegram-inspired, RTL/PWA chat frontend backed by Supabase Auth, PostgreSQL and Realtime.
+BipolarChat is a Telegram-inspired, RTL/PWA chat frontend backed by Supabase Auth, PostgreSQL and Realtime.

 ## What was repaired